apoorva-mk/Netflix-Challenge/README.md

 # Netflix-Challenge
 The project is to movie build a recommender system using collaborative filtering techniques and machine learning.
-Dataset used: Netflix's very own movie preference dataset
+<br>Dataset used: Netflix's very own movie preference dataset